OSSELINAlexandre/Projet7-OpenClassrooms-JavaTrack/README.md

 ## Miscellaneous

 Spring version of this project is 2.0.4 [ last update one is : 2.5.3 ].
-Therefore some functionality can be different.
+Therefore, some functionality can be different.

-* The password is hardcoded, but you can create environment variable for username and password to protect information.
+* The password is hardcoded, but you can create environment's variables for username and password to protect information.

 * @SpringBootTest work with a @RunWith instead of @ExtendWith.

-* Be carefull if you generate a Bcrypt password from internet an INSERT it into the database: SpringBoot version 2.0.4 only read password starting with '$2a$10$'.
+* Be careful if you generate a Bcrypt password from internet an INSERT it into the database: SpringBoot version 2.0.4 only read password starting with '$2a$10$'.
 Generated password in Bcrypt can start with '$2y$10$'.
 It isn't an issue with Spring Boot 2.5.3.

-* The application wasn't designed to be responsive, requirements from OpenClassroms where on the Back-end not on the Front end side.
+* The application wasn't inteded to be responsive, requirements from OpenClassroms were on the Back-end not on the Front end side.